-According to a study by Running USA, those born from 1980 to 2000 make up a large portion of today’s marathon runners and will continue to be as they age.
+According to a study by Running USA, those born from 1980 to 2000 make up many of today’s marathon runners and will continue to be as they age.
 And for good reason: Running is an easy, affordable way to stay healthy and active.

-If 2024 is the year you finally want to tick the “run a marathon” box off your bucket list, here are some practical and simple ways you can get started, no matter where you are in your fitness journey.
+If 2024 is the year you finally want to tick the “run a marathon” box off your bucket list, here are some practical and simple ways to get started, no matter where you are in your fitness journey.

 Start Slowly